 • Access control

-Cloud services require a certain amount of computing and hence it consumes some credits for their operations.
-However, 10% of the actual compute (compute from the warehouse operations) is discounted from the compute credits used up by the cloud services at a daily level.
-So for instance, if the compute from the operational clusters = 100 credits and cloud services compute = 15, then the final compute of cloud services for that day = 15 – (10% of 100) = 5.
+Cloud services require a certain amount of computing and consume some credits for their operations.
+However, 10% of the actual compute (compute from the warehouse operations) is discounted from the daily compute credits used by the cloud services.
+So, for instance, if the compute from the operational clusters = 100 credits and cloud services compute = 15, then the final compute of cloud services for that day = 15 – (10% of 100) = 5.

-Cloud services are generally not monitored for optimizing usage as much as it is done with data storage and virtual Data Warehouses, however, Snowflake provides for a couple of methods to do the same :
+Cloud services are generally not monitored for optimizing usage as much as they are done with data storage and virtual data warehouses.
+However, Snowflake provides for a couple of methods to do the same :

 1) Query History